ssbb/tako/docs/buildguide_assembled.md

 ## RESULT

 Now, you should have something like this.
-You are awesome!
+You did it, great job!

 Repeat the same process for the second half.